SRT / VTT / ASS Subtitle Formats

 - Annotations and Metadata: Supports adding annotation information without affecting subtitle display.

-- Web Compatibility: Designed specifically for HTML5 video, suitable for Web environments.
+- Web Compatibility: Specifically designed for HTML5 video, suitable for web environments.

 Feature | SRT | VTT |